Implantation (embryology): Extravillous trophoblasts

-Extravillous trophoblasts are cells from the invading villi that migrate into the myometrium of the mother’s uterus.
+Extravillous trophoblasts are cells from the invading villi that migrate into the myometrium of the mother's uterus.
 These cells remodel the spiral arteries to improve and secure maternal blood flow to the growing embryo.
 There is also evidence that this process occurs with the uterine veins, stabilizing them to improve drainage of fetal blood and metabolic wastes.
 Trophoblasts have also been documented to migrate into various tissues in the mother.
-Due to this trophoblasts have been implicated in a phenomenon known as fetomaternal microchimerism where fetal cells establish cell lines in maternal tissues.
+Due to this, trophoblasts have been implicated in a phenomenon known as fetomaternal microchimerism where fetal cells establish cell lines in maternal tissues.

 Secretions

+Pre-implantation blastocysts have been shown to be capable of secreting growth factors, hormones and trypsin-like proteases to participate in the hatching process.

-The blastocyst secretes factors for a multitude of purposes during invasion.
+During invasion the blastocyst secretes factors for a multitude of purposes.
 It secretes several autocrine factors, targeting itself and stimulating it to further invade the endometrium.
-Human chorionic gonadotropin is an autocrine growth factor for the blastocyst, while Insulin-like growth factor 2, stimulates its invasiveness.
-Furthermore, secretions loosen decidual cells from each other, prevent the embryo from being rejected by the mother, trigger the final decidualization and prevent menstruation.
+Human chorionic gonadotropin (hCG) is an autocrine growth factor for the blastocyst, while insulin-like growth factor 2, stimulates its invasiveness.

+Human chorionic gonadotropin not only acts as an immunosuppressive, but also signals to the mother that she is pregnant, preventing luteolysis of the corpus luteum and menstruation by sustaining the function of the corpus luteum.
+Secretions loosen decidual cells from each other, prevent the embryo from being rejected by the mother, trigger the final decidualization and prevent menstruation.
+Preimplantation factor is secreted by trophoblast cells ahead of placenta formation.

 Immunosuppressive

-The embryo differs from the cells of the mother, and would be rejected as a parasite by the immune system of the mother if it did not secrete immunosuppressive agents.
+The embryo differs from the cells of the mother, and would be rejected as a parasite by the immune system of the mother if it did not secrete, immunosuppressive agents.
 Such agents include platelet-activating factor, human chorionic gonadotropin, early pregnancy factor, prostaglandin E2, interleukin-1 alpha, interleukin 6, interferon-alpha, leukemia inhibitory factor and colony-stimulating factor.

-Prevention of menstruation

-Human chorionic gonadotropin (hCG) not only acts as an immunosuppressive, but also signals to the mother that she is pregnant, preventing luteolysis of the corpus luteum and menstruation by sustaining the function of the corpus luteum.